Tender sweet mini peppers filled with the pleasantly fresh (yet lightly tangy!) flavor of goat cheese and drizzled with balsamic reduction.

 Goat Cheese Stuffed Mini Peppers

-While peppers bake and cool, add Joan of Arc® Goat Cheese to a medium bowl and use a fork to break it apart so that it's in small crumbles.
+- While peppers bake and cool, add goat cheese to a medium bowl and use a fork to break it apart so that it's in small crumbles.

-Use a spoon to fill each cooled pepper half with goat cheese.
-For best presentation, avoid overfilling peppers and try to keep the rims of the peppers clean of goat cheese (see above photos for an example).
+- Use a spoon to fill each cooled pepper half with goat cheese.
+For best presentation, avoid overfilling peppers and try to keep the rims of the peppers clean of goat cheese.

 - Serve stuffed peppers immediately.
 If desired, drizzle balsamic reduction on top or serve with balsamic reduction as a dipping sauce.

 I do my best to provide nutrition information, but please keep in mind that I’m not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.